guildxyz/guild.xyz/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the agora.space interface!
+Thank you for your interest in contributing to the guild.xyz interface!

 Before making any changes, please first discuss it via issue, on [Discord](https://discord.gg/busbpKQUSq), or any other method with the core team.